Why Do I Feel Like I Have to Earn Love?

 From the outside, they often appear capable and successful.
 Inside, however, they may carry a quiet fear: "If I stop trying, will people still love me?"

-Family Constellations offers another way of understanding this experience and explores how early experiences of connection, belonging, and family dynamics may shape the belief that love must be earned.
+Family Constellations offers another way of understanding this experience and explores how early experiences of connection, belonging, and family dynamics may contribute to the belief that love must be earned.

 The Child Who Tries to Be Good